ChartIQ/chartiq-react-seed/README.md

   If you do not have a copy of the library, please contact your account manager or send an email to <info@cosaic.io>.

-- Node.js (https://nodejs.org/).
-We use Node.js and npm to load the React components as well as the different libraries to transform JSX and ES6 to ES5.

 ## Getting started

 To implement this project: